 Arrd stopped suddenly as he entered the clearing and saw Noface was outside his shack, bent over something under the apple tree.
 The clanging of the empty milk buckets on their hooks alerted Noface to the young boy’s presence.
 He whirled about and called out an angry greeting: “You boy, what are you doing here so early?”

 “I’m, ah, I’m on my way to get the milk”, answered Arrd, “before the heat of the day.”
 Arrd’s eyes now focused on the body of an old man lying on the ground under the apple tree–his face covered with blood from a blow to the head.

 Arrd looked back at Noface and saw a distorted grin and laughing eyes that sent a chill through him.
 “Come here boy”, hissed Noface, “I won’t hurt you.”

-Arrd grabbed his yoke and buckets; and he bolted back down the river hill to Nestore.
+Arrd steadied his yoke and buckets; then he bolted back down the river hill to Nestore.
 Over the clanging of his milk buckets he could hear the hissing laughter of the hermit who lived on the river hill.